Premier Pain Clinic in Orange County

 Chronic pain affects most of us.
+In fact, an estimated 20.5 (50 million) is U.S. adults suffered from chronic pain according to the CDC.
 When you are in pain, it rules your life and is a source of constant worry.
 You owe it to yourself and your loved ones to seek treatments that offer lasting relief.

 Our qualified pain specialists and physician assistants at Centers of Rehabilitation and Pain Medicine are here to help.
-We draw from a broad array of pain management treatment plans and medical therapies to help you live life to the fullest again.
+This unique pain clinic draws from a broad array of pain management treatment plans and medical therapies to help you live life to the fullest again.
 Our care is professional yet compassionate, thorough and advanced.
 Above all, it is personalized to your specific case history.

 Our goal in Centers of Rehabilitation and Pain Medicine is to restore the functional abilities of our patients